d-harnoni/Orchids-Color-Detection/README.md

 4. For using the images used in the method, please find the folder Color_Classifier.
 There are 2 folders: Multiple_Color and Primary_Color.
 Please use CF1, CF2, CL1 and CL2 folders for conducting experiments using various color schemes.
 5. The weight of the deep learning model is saved in the folder "Model".

+This repository only gives the example for multiclass and binary classifier using Primary color and Color Scheme 1.

+For Primary Secondary Color and Color Scheme 2, basically the codes are the same, only need to use the dataset for those scenarios.

 # Citation

-Use this bibtex to cite the work describe in this repository:
+Use this bibtex to cite the work described in this repository:

 - @article{10.1371/journal.pone.0259036,
     doi = {10.1371/journal.pone.0259036},